CloudLabsAI-Azure/Azure-Well-Architected-Framework/05-Exercise-5-Security.md

 8. The next important part is the Remediation Steps which contains the remediation logic where you can remediate the selected resource/s.
 To simplify remediation and improve your environment's security and increase your secure score, many recommendations include a Fix option.
 Fix helps you quickly remediate a recommendation on multiple resources.

 9. Under **Affected resources**, select the virtual machine with the name **wafdevXXX** on the Unhealthy resources and click on **Fix**.
-This will automatically apply the remediation on the selected resource.
+This will automatically apply the remediation to the selected resource.

    ![](./media/ex5-task5-08.png)

-10. This will open a new window **Just-in-time VM access configuration**, review the implications for this remediation and click on **Save**.
+10. This will open a new window **Just-in-time VM access configuration**, review the implications for this remediation, and click on **Save**.

    ![](./media/ex5-task5-09.png)